-Our 3-week non-residential summer program, July 8 - 26th, exposes Bay Area high school students from underrepresented groups to the exciting field of AI with a focus on biomedical applications.
+Our 3-week non-residential summer program, July 11th - 29th in 2022, exposes high school students from the San Francisco Bay Area and beyond from underrepresented groups to the exciting field of AI with a focus on biomedical applications.

 Participants engage with academics and professionals in the field to learn about cutting-edge ideas, such as AI applied to biology and healthcare.